sumukhshiv/dronedeploy_challenge/README.md

 Solution:

-I utilized several OpenCV modules, such as contouring and rectangular pproximation to extraxt releveant information from the images.
-Using this infromation I performed a series of calculations to identify camera position and create a simple visualization identifying camera position.
+I utilized several OpenCV modules, such as contouring and rectangular approximation to extract relevant information from the images.
+Using this information I performed a series of calculations to identify camera position and create a simple visualization identifying the camera position.